Shona Ferguson

 Aaron Arthur Ferguson (30 April 1974 – 30 July 2021), professionally known as Shona Ferguson, was a Motswana actor based in South Africa, executive producer and co-founder of Ferguson Films, alongside his wife, Connie Ferguson.

 Early career

 Ferguson started his journey into the world of entertainment in Lesotho as a club DJ at The Palace Hotel Night Club in 1992.
 After moving back to Botswana his focus shifted to the corporate world and he ended up in the IT business.
-Having started as a salesman, he worked his way up to become a respected businessman where he won multiple achievement awards, including Top Sales Manager Award 1998–99 while working at EDUTECH.
+Having started as a salesman, he worked his way up to become a respected businessman where he won multiple achievement awards, including Top Sales Manager Award 1998–99.

 Acting career

 Ferguson's first major acting role was as Dr Leabua in the South African Venda language soap opera Muvhango.
 He left the show in March 2007.
 He then starred as Itumeleng from 2011 to 2013 on The Wild, a M-Net soap opera.

 He, along with wife Connie Ferguson, established Ferguson Films and both starred on their film production's first series Rockville.
 He starred as JB from 2013 to its final episode in 2016.
 He also starred on 2014's The Gift, a Ferguson Films series, and starred as Jerry Maake on The Queen, also a Ferguson Films series that started in 2016.
 His other TV appearances include Isidingo: The Need as Tyson and Scandal! as Alex.